elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} and me, the landscape poisons me with aconites of his alphabet.
-I too can read and the cloud over the head of the old Negro that I saw on the breaking wheel on a square in Cape Town, he slapped a White, I was 10 years old, the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks and the hung populate the sky with orchis and there are mastiffs with bloody hair and ears ... ears ... boats
+- {: .pr} and me, the landscape poisons me with aconites from its alphabet.
+I too can read, and the cloud over the head of the old Negro that I saw on the breaking wheel on a square in Cape Town, he slapped a White, I was 10 years old, the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and the hung populate the sky with orchis, and there are mastiffs with bloody hair and ears ... ears ... boats

 ---